How to Create a Responsive Comment Box Using HTML and CSS

 3. CSS Code

-HTML is a markup language used to create the structure of a webpage, while CSS is used to style and design the webpage.
-By the end of this tutorial, you will have a practical exercise to create a responsive comment box that can be added to any webpage.
+HTML is used to create the structure of the comment box, while CSS is used to style and make it visually appealing.
+By the end of this tutorial, you will be able to design a clean and responsive comment section that can be added to any website or blog.

-Let's start making a responsive comment box using HTML, and CSS step by step.
+Let’s start building a responsive comment box using HTML and CSS step by step.

 Source Code